muggy8/improbable/have-and-havenot/U5fsaQzI.md

 I couldn't say Phanna was in an enviable position right now.

-I had no idea how to answer Melody's question and I could only find relief in the fact that the question was not directed at me.
+I had no idea how to answer Melody's questions and I could only find relief in the fact that the questions were not directed at me.

 I watched as Phanna stood up and got into the glass Aquarium.